Skip to content

 The methods of commission are extraordinarily broad and case-law has catalogued them exhaustively.
 Physical approach comprises approaching the victim below the fixed distance (200, 500 or 1,000 meters depending on the decision), or attending home, workplace, children's school centres or places of habitual frequentation.
 Digital communication reaches any electronic medium: calls (answered or not), SMS, WhatsApp, Telegram, emails, social media messages, "likes" or reactions on publications, public comments, messages on online gaming platforms.
 Communication through interposed person instrumentalises relatives, friends, common children or third parties to transmit messages.
 Ostentatious presence in public places frequented by the victim without direct verbal contact is also sanctioned when intent to be noticed is proven.

 The penalties in Art.
-468 CP are graduated: breach of precautionary measure (Art.
-468.1) is sanctioned with 3 months to 1 year prison or 6 to 24 months' fine; breach of penalty or security measure (Art.
-468.2) carries 6 months to 1 year prison without fine alternative when applied to gender violence.
+468 CP are graduated: breach (Art.
+468.1) is sanctioned with 6 months to 1 year prison if the offender was deprived of liberty, and with a 12 to 24 months' fine in other cases; when the offended person is a gender-violence victim (Art.
+173.2 CP), Art.
+468.2 CP always carries 6 months to 1 year prison, without fine alternative.
 The most severe procedural consequence is the revocation of suspension of prior sentences (Arts.
 80 and 86 CP): if the investigated had a suspended sentence for the main offence and commits breach, the suspended sentence is effectively executed, forcing simultaneous serving of both sentences in prison.
 Added to this are criminal record, effects on immigration, public employment and regulated professions, and multi-recidivism when several breaches accumulate.
 The imposition of telematic location bracelets (COMETA system) is usual as a precautionary measure.

 The technical defense in breach is built on four axes consolidated by case-law.
 First, the fortuitous encounter: unsought casual coincidence, followed by immediate and unjustified withdrawal, is atypical for absence of intent; camera recordings, third-party testimonies, geolocation records and medical reports when appropriate are decisive to prove the exculpatory conduct.
 Second, the invincible error of prohibition of Art.
 14.3 CP: when the victim herself falsely assures the investigated that she has withdrawn the complaint or that the measure is suspended, inducing reasonable error in her conduct, the typical intent fails; proof of messages, audios or emails demonstrating the deception is fundamental.
 Third, the irrelevance of the victim's consent: consolidated Supreme Court doctrine (Non-jurisdictional Plenary of 25 November 2008, STS 39/2009, STS 419/2018) declares the consent of the protected person criminally irrelevant, as it concerns a collective legal interest (judicial authority); the victim cannot privately "lift" what the judge imposed.
 Fourth, the challenge to digital evidence: screenshots, telephone records and geolocation data must pass authenticity, chain of custody and privacy compatibility controls; the defence's IT expertise is decisive.